-This continuing education course is a two-day seminar offered live on Zoom and is designed to provide a thorough introduction to evaluating and treating patients with Pudendal Dysfunction, including Neuropathy, Neuralgia and Entrapment.
+This remote, live continuing education course is a two-day seminar offered live on Zoom and is designed to provide a thorough overview to evaluating and treating patients with Pudendal Dysfunction, including Neuropathy, Neuralgia and Entrapment.
 The course includes pre-recorded lecture which is reviewed before meeting, and then two days of live remote learning presented by an instructor.
-Lecture will include a review of pelvic neural anatomy, as well as a review of multi-disciplinary treatments, including medical & surgical treatment options.
-This course presents an integrative approach to pelvic pain; psychosexual health issues, nutrition, neuroscience and mindfulness will also be addressed.
-Labs will cover Neural Mapping Assessment, therapeutic options, and techniques which integrate orthopaedic, pelvic floor and biopsychosocial approaches into the subjective and objective assessment.
+Lecture will include a review of pelvic neural anatomy, as well as a review of multi-disciplinary treatments.
+This course presents an integrative approach to pelvic pain; psychosexual health issues, neuroscience and mindfulness will also be addressed.
+Labs will be interactive and cover spine, lumbopelvic/hip complex, neurodynamics and therapeutic techniques to integrate orthopaedic, pelvic floor and biopsychosocial approaches into the subjective and objective assessment.
 Once completing the course, the healthcare practitioner will have improved pudendal neuralgia diagnostic capabilities, and will have improved impact in treating patients with pudendal nerve/pelvic floor muscle dysfunctions.

 This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.

 It is required that the participants have a working experience with evaluating and treating patients with pelvic pain inclusive of internal examination, both vaginal and rectal approaches.
-Pelvic Floor 1 through Herman & Wallace or Pelvic PT 1 through the APTA is strongly recommended.
+Pelvic Floor 1 & Pelvic Floor Level 2A through Herman & Wallace or Pelvic PT 1 & 2 through the APTA is strongly recommended.
 All pre-recorded lectures in Teachable for this course must also be watched before the Live Component of the course.
 See the Schedule tab for the current list of pre-recorded videos